Why Agility CMS has Page Management as a Headless CMS

-Each Agility website can have one or more Sitemaps defined, each in its own Digital Channel.
-Each Digital Channel can be used to control a separate Digital Property.
+Each Agility CMS website can have one or more sitemaps defined, each in its own digital channel.
+Each digital channel can be used to control a separate digital property.
 This could, for example, be used for a contest or a completely separate branded site.

 Shared Content is Paramount

-We still believe in a "Content First" approach to designing your Content Architecture, and that starts with the Shared Content section of Agility.
+We still believe in a "content first" approach to designing your content architecture, and that starts with the shared content section of Agility CMS.
 This is where all your main lists and items will live, and this is where you'll create most of your content that is reused across multiple destinations or endpoints, such as your app, social networks, etc.